AwesomeMohsin/AwesomeMohsin/README.md

 <br />
 <h2 align="center">My Web Journey</h2>
-<h4 align="center">Experienced web developer with a diverse portfolio of personal projects, including a diagnostic center website, a job portal, and an e-commerce platform.
+<h4 align="center">Experienced web developer with a diverse portfolio of personal projects, including a diagnostic center website, a job portal, and an brand shop.
 Proficient in front-end technologies such as React, Next.js, and Tailwind CSS, showcasing a knack for creating engaging and responsive user interfaces.
-On the back end, adept at utilizing Node.js and Express.js, while leveraging MongoDB for robust database solutions.
+On the back-end, adept at utilizing Node.js and Express.js, while leveraging MongoDB for robust database solutions.
 Demonstrates a passion for crafting innovative web experiences through a combination of cutting-edge technologies..</h4>

 <br />
 <h2 align="center">Current Stats</h2>